-Richard Martin is a Master Strategist and Leadership Catalyst.
-Richard brings his military and business leadership and management experience to bear for executives and organizations seeking to radically improve performance, grow, and thrive in the face of rapid change, harsh competition, and increasing uncertainty.
+Richard Martin is The Force Multiplier.
+He brings his military and business leadership and management experience to bear for executives and organizations seeking to radically improve performance, grow, and thrive in the face of rapid change, harsh competition, and increasing uncertainty.

 © 2015 Richard Martin.
 Reproduction and quotes are permitted with proper attribution.